sisalik/automate/README.md

 Getting started
 ========
 Install the dependencies and run automate.pyw.
 Hold down the caps lock key and start typing a command.
 Release caps lock to execute.
+Use the `Exit` command or right click on the system tray icon to stop the program.

 Some commands, such as `Switch to...` or `Google...` expect parameters (window title, search string etc.).
 Press the tab key when these commands are selected to enter the command's submenu.

+By default, all Start menu shortcuts and Control Panel items are available as commands.
+Try out some of these: `Notepad`, `Paint`, `Control Panel`, `Programs and Features`.

+Some more built-in commands include: `Google...`, `Switch to...`, `Close...`, `Screen off`, `Sleep`, `Hibernate`.

+You can also use automate as a quick file explorer.
+When you start typing a directory name, such as `C:\`, automate will list the contents as autocomplete suggestions.
+Press tab to trigger autocompletion and escape to move back to the parent directory.

+When automate doesn't recognise a command, it will try to execute it using the same mechanism as the Run dialog does in Windows.
+Try: `msconfig`, `regedit`, `www.google.com`.

 Customization
 ========